Health Insurance

 Where do consumers file a complaint about a product sold through the Health Insurance Marketplace?
 What about plans sold in the market outside the Health Insurance Marketplace?

 Consumers can first contact the insurance company with any complaint about benefits or services not being received from an insurer on or off the Marketplace.
-If consumers are not satisfied, they should contact the Kansas Insurance Department with help with questions or complaints.
+If consumers are not satisfied, they should contact the Kansas Department of Insurance with help with questions or complaints.

-To find out more about filing complaints, contact the Kansas Insurance Department at 800-432-2484 or go to file a complaint.
+To find out more about filing complaints, contact the Kansas Department of Insurance at 800-432-2484 or go to file a complaint.

 If consumers apply for coverage in the market outside the Health Insurance Marketplace, are there different rules or open and special enrollment?

 Enrollment periods outside the Health Insurance Marketplace are the same as enrollment periods through the Marketplace.
-Contact the Kansas Insurance Department at 800-432-2482 or an insurance agent for more information about enrollment.
+Contact the Kansas Department of Insurance at 800-432-2482 or an insurance agent for more information about enrollment.

 Questions Involving Special Circumstances and Populations